galaxyproject/galaxy-hub/src/events/2019-09-acm-bcb/index.md

 **When**

-The tutorial will be held the first day of the conference, Saturday, September 7.
+The tutorial will be held the first day of the conference, Saturday, September 7, from 1pm-5pm, in the Governor's Room.